 The steps I took to build the components to maintain the first database table in my framework are detailed in Building the first components.
 This resulted in the creation of 1 Model class and 6 Controllers.

 I then copied these 7 scripts and renamed them to perform the same actions on a second database table, as described in Duplicating and Refactoring components.
-As this resulted in a huge amount of duplicated code I then went through a refactoring exercise in order to put as much common code as possible into a reusable module.
+As this resulted in a huge amount of duplicated code I then went through a refactoring exercise in order to put as much common code as possible into reusable modules.
 For the two Model classes I created an abstract table class for the common code which could be inherited, then moved code from the table class into the abstract class.
 When I was finished I had nothing left in each table class except the constructor which did nothing but supply the table name and its structure.

 Then I turned my attention to the Controllers.
 Instead of having a separate Controller which contained hard-coded references to a particular Model class I found a way to make them work with a class name that was not supplied until run-time.
 This mechanism is called a component script, and there is one of these for every user transaction in the application.
 If you study my implementation carefully you should see that each Controller is dependent on a Model (sometimes two or three models), but rather than this dependency being hard-coded it is in fact injected at run-time, thus demonstrating a form of Dependency Injection.
 Because the methods called by each Controller are defined within the abstract table class which is inherited by every concrete table class this means that each Controller is capable of calling the same methods on each of the 400+ table classes in my enterprise application, thus demonstrating one of the goals of OOP which is called Polymorphism.